codernr/blog-source/posts/my-first-dotnet-contribution.md

 ---
 title: 'My first dotnet contribution'
 createdAt: '2020-07-03 15:00'
-excerpt: 'I posted a pull request fixing a default value in dotnet api docs and it got accepted and merged.
-It ain't much, but it's honest work.'
+excerpt: "I posted a pull request fixing a default value in dotnet api docs and it got accepted and merged.
+It ain't much, but it's honest work."
 postedBy: codernr
 tags:
   - 'dotnet core'